Purpose

 file_name

-The path for storing the external file can be in the following formats:
+The path for storing the external table file is in the following format:

 If the file is stored locally, the

-LOCATION = 'hdfs://localhost:port/user?principal=xxx&keytab=xxx&krb5conf=xxx&configs=xxx'.
-Here:principal: specifies the login authentication user.keytab: specifies the key file for user authentication.krb5conf: specifies the description file for the Kerberos environment of the user.configs: specifies additional HDFS parameters.
+LOCATION = 'hdfs://localhost:port/user?principal=xxx&keytab=xxx&krb5conf=xxx&configs=xxx', where:principal: specifies the user for login authentication.keytab: specifies the path of the key file for user authentication.krb5conf: specifies the path of the description file for the Kerberos environment.configs: specifies additional HDFS configurations.
 By default, this parameter is empty.
-However, in a Kerberos environment, this parameter is usually not empty and needs to be configured.
-For example,dfs.data.transfer.protection=authentication,privacyspecifies that the data transfer protection level isauthenticationandprivacy.
+However, in a Kerberos environment, this parameter usually has a value and needs to be configured, for example,dfs.data.transfer.protection=authentication,privacy, which specifies the data transmission protection level asauthenticationandprivacy.

 Notice